DeepLearnI/atlas-ce-docs/docs/api_docs/sources/quickstart-guide.md

 ---

 ### Hello, Atlas

+Ater completing the start-up steps, follow the next few steps to launch your first Atlas CE job!

  1. Navigate to where you'd like to create your Atlas project directory
  2. Run `foundations init hello-atlas` to create an example project